-- · welding current, - · Arc Force, Hot Start.
+- welding current, - · Arc Force, Hot Start.

-All settings on the front panel can be adjusted continuously and steplessly.
+All settings are regulated by a modern LCD display.
 This not only facilitates control, but also allows you to precisely set and adjust advanced parameters.

-Thanks to the TIG Puls function, the device is perfect for welding very thin sheets made of stainless steel, carbon steel, alloyed steel, titanium, magnesium, cuprum and aluminum.

-ProTIG 325P AC/DC have 10 memory channels.
+Thanks to the TIG Puls function, the device is perfect for welding very thin sheets and aluminum.
+ProTIG 321/401P (W) AC / DC have 10 memory channels.
 The user can easily save and recall the most used settings.

-Modern design, LCD function panel and the possibility of wireless control in combination with high-class components make the ProTIG 325P AC/DC stand out on the market.
+Modern design, LCD function panel and the possibility of wireless control in combination with high-class components make the ProTIG 321/401P AC / DC stand out on the market.

-The ProTIG 325P AC/DC is equipped with an integrated liquid cooler, which ensures efficient cooling of the gun during welding with high currents.
+The ProTIG 321/401PW AC / DC models are additionally equipped with an integrated liquid cooler, which ensures efficient cooling of the gun during welding with high currents.
 The whole is placed on a transport cart with space for a shielding gas cylinder.

 The professional device of the SPARTUS® Pro line is perfect suited to the production sector and industry.
-It is applied to pipe installment, mould mend, petrochemical, architecture decoration, car repair, bicycle, handicraft and common manufacture.